 WARNING - Unscrupulous Agencies (Rogue Traders)

-When looking for a local investigator a quick key word search on Google or any other search engine will point you to a myriad of impressive looking web sites carefully crafted to give the perception that the agency behind that internet shop front, is able to provide coverage of the type of service you seek and in your area.
-Yet invariably the lack of transparency as to the ownership of the web site, such as their virtual office and non-geographic contact numbers, give away a less professional intent.
-We have also been contacted by many victims of PI website scams after being tricked into providing credit card details only to find much higher sums being plundered from their accounts.
+With the benefits of a digital world comes the power to deceive.
+The Investigation sector is not immune to such commercial threat.
+When looking for a local investigator a quick key word search on the Internet will point you to a myriad of impressive looking web sites carefully crafted to give the perception that the agency behind that digital shop front is able to provide coverage of the type of service you seek and in your area.
+Yet invariably the lack of transparency as to the ownership of the web site and professional accountability gives away a sinister intent.

-The ABI office receives complaints from unfortunate members of the public and some professional clients, who have fallen victim to the unscrupulous practices of rogue agencies masquerading as professional investigators.
+The ABI office receives complaints daily from unfortunate members of the public and some professionals too about the unscrupulous practices of rogue agencies masquerading as professional investigators.

-Whilst many ABI members do not appear in the ABI directory or Register of Provisional members, their membership can be quickly verified by an email to Secretariat@theABI.org.uk or a telephone call to the ABI office +44 20 8191 7500.
-Even if your chosen PI service provider does not claim affiliation to the ABI please feel free to check with us first.
+Whilst many ABI members do not appear in the ABI directory their membership can be quickly verified by an email to Secretariat@theABI.org.uk or a telephone call to the ABI office +44 20 8191 7500.
+They may even appear in the new members’ register, click here.

 Click below to listen to the May 2018 Radio 4 programme on PI scams: